rivaalms/dhiya-rental-landing-vue/src/models/README.md

-# Composables
+# Models

-Composables are used to store data or functions that are frequently reused.
+Models are used to store data or functions that are frequently reused.
-In this app, there are two composables: Company and Products.
+In this app, there are two models: Company and Products.

 ## Company

-The Company composable are used to store company's information.
+The Company model are used to store company's information.
 In default, the defined values are name, address, phone number, and email.

 ```js
 {